snoopy82481/new_template_k3s/README.md

 3. Use the API Key in the configuration section below.

+📍 You may wish to update this later on to a Cloudflare **API Token** which can be scoped to certain resources.
+I do not recommend using a Cloudflare **API Key**, however for the purposes of this template it is easier getting started without having to define which scopes and resources are needed.
+For more information see the [Cloudflare docs on API Keys and Tokens](https://developers.cloudflare.com/api/).

-### :page_facing_up:&nbsp; Configuration
+### 📄 Configuration

-:round_pushpin: The `.config.env` file contains necessary configuration files that are needed by Ansible, Terraform and Flux.
+📍 The `.config.env` file contains necessary configuration that is needed by Ansible, Terraform and Flux.

-1. Copy the `.config.sample.env` to `.config.env` and start filling out all the environment variables. **All are required** and read the comments they will explain further what is required.
+1. Copy the `.config.sample.env` to `.config.env` and start filling out all the environment variables. **All are required** unless otherwise noted in the comments.

 2. Once that is done, verify the configuration is correct by running `./configure.sh --verify`

 3. If you do not encounter any errors run `./configure.sh` to start having the script wire up the templated files and place them where they need to be.

-### :zap:&nbsp; Preparing Ubuntu with Ansible
+### ⚡ Preparing Ubuntu with Ansible

-:round_pushpin: Here we will be running a Ansible Playbook to prepare Ubuntu for running a Kubernetes cluster.
+📍 Here we will be running a Ansible Playbook to prepare Ubuntu for running a Kubernetes cluster.

-:round_pushpin: Nodes are not security hardened by default, you can do this with [dev-sec/ansible-collection-hardening](https://github.com/dev-sec/ansible-collection-hardening) or something similar.
+📍 Nodes are not security hardened by default, you can do this with [dev-sec/ansible-collection-hardening](https://github.com/dev-sec/ansible-collection-hardening) or something similar.

-1. Ensure you are able to SSH into you nodes from your workstation with using your private ssh key.
+1. Ensure you are able to SSH into your nodes from your workstation using your private ssh key.
 This is how Ansible is able to connect to your remote nodes.
 [How to configure SSH key-based authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)

 2. Install the deps by running `task ansible:deps`